avmonte/imageproc/README.md

 ```
 both ```.png``` and ```.jpg``` files are supported

-In your the directory you will find an executable of the inputted Forth script and a folder with the raw files (object and assembly files)
+In your directory you will find an inverse of the inputted image

 ## Modes